ben-tkt/ben-tkt.github.io/README.md

 - Tactfully resolved administrative hurdles on a daily basis.

 ## Projects
+**Hackathon - Hyperparameter Tuning in Neural Networks (_Apr 2024_)**
+- Built a deep learning neural network to predict survival rate of passengers on the Titanic.
+- Utilized RandomSearchCV, GridSearchCV, Dask Tuner and Keras Tuner to optimize hyperparameters of a deep learning model.
+- Achieved a model accuracy of 83% on unseen data.

 **Set up Hadoop Cloud Ecosystem (_Dec 2023_)**
-- Configured a functional Hadoop Hive/Spark/Kafka architecture using AWS EC2 through a Linux terminal
+- Configured a functional Hadoop Hive/Spark/Kafka architecture using AWS EC2 through a Linux terminal.

-**Hackathon Predictive Model (_Nov 2023_)**
+**Hackathon - Predictive Models (_Nov 2023_)**
-- Built a regresison model in python using Random Forest and Deep Learning algorithms to predict the commuting experience of passengers on the Shinkansen.
+- Built a regression model in python using Random Forest and Deep Learning algorithms to predict the commuting experience of passengers on the Shinkansen.
-- Model achieved 80% accuracy on unseen data
+- Model achieved 80% accuracy on unseen data.
-- Ranked 13th in global cohort of 45 teams
+- Ranked 13th in global cohort of 45 teams.

 **Recommendation System (_Nov 2023_)**
 - Built a product recommendation system using collaborative filtering and SVD Matrix Factorization in python to recommend products to target audiences in an online retail platform.